RebeccaKlaening/Fuzzy-memory/README.md

 * Download/open MAMP
 * Go to Preferences in MAMP and set Web Server to the folder you just downloaded
 * Press "Start Servers" in MAMP
-* Open the index.php-file by typing localhost:8888 in your browser
+* Open the index.html-file by typing localhost:8888 in your browser